-GRADES 9-12 THE SCHOOL DISTRICT OF OSCEOLA COUNTY READING, WRITING, MATHEMATICS, AND SCIENCE PROMOTION / REMEDIATION / RETENTION Classroom Performance Factors to Consider in End-of-Year Decision-Making Decisions for Next Year School-Based Placement Student Performance Level FCAT-SSS Reading and Math; (FCAT Science, Grade 11 only) FCAT Writing Did the student have an PMP this year?
-New PMP Required Next Year?
-Committee • STAR results Above Grade Level Achievement Level 4, 5 5.0, 5.5, 6.0 ОИ NO Reading series daily performance and On Grade Level Achievement Level 3 3.5, 4.0, 4.5 NO NO assessment resultsMath series daily Below Achievement Level 2 2.0, 2.5, YES YES performance and assessment results Grade Level, Minimally Grade Level, Minimally Achievement Level 2 3.0 NO YES • ELL Students - English Language Development Below YES YES ESE - IEP performance goals and assessments Parent conference and Grade Level, Considerably Achievement Level 1 1.0, 1.5 NO YES Parent conference and consultation Principal recommendation Below YES YES Orace Le Grade Level, Substantially Achievement Level 1 0 NO YES
+GRADES 9-12 THE SCHOOL DISTRICT OF OSCEOLA COUNTY READING, WRITING, MATHEMATICS, AND SCIENCE PROMOTION / REMEDIATION / RETENTION Classroom Performance Factors to Consider in End-of-Year Decision-Making Decisions for Next Year School-Based Placement Student Performance Level FCAT-SSS Reading and Math; (FCAT Science, Grade 11 only) FCAT Writing Did the student have an PMP 1 this year?
+New PMP 1 Required Next Year?
+Committee • STAR results Above Grade Level Achievement Level 4, 5 5.0, 5.5, 6.0 NO NO Reading series daily performance and assessment results Math series daily performance and assessment results ELL Students - English Language Development ESE - IEP performance goals and assessments On Grade Level Achievement Level 3 3.5, 4.0, 4.5 NO NO Below Grade Level, Minimally Achievement Level 2 2.0, 2.5, YES YES 3.0 NO YES Below A.I.'
+40.45 YES YES Grade Level, Achievement Level 1 Considerably 1.0, 1.5 NO YES Parent conference and consultation Principal recommendation Below YES YES i imopai recommendation Grade Level, Achievement Level 1 Substantially 0 NO YES

-&lt;sup>1 Progress Monitoring Plan
+1 Progress Monitoring Plan

-• \To demonstrate annual learning gains, Grade 9 students who score within Achievement Level 1 or 2 for two consecutive years must gain at least 78 Developmental Scale Score (DSS) points in FCAT-SSS Reading and 55 DSS points in FCAT-SSS Math.
+^{• }To demonstrate annual learning gains, Grade 9 students who score within Achievement Level 1 or 2 for two consecutive years must gain at least 78 Developmental Scale Score (DSS) points in FCAT-SSS Reading and 55 DSS points in FCAT-SSS Math.

-• \To demonstrate annual learning gains, Grade 10 students who score within Achievement Level 1 or 2 for two consecutive years must gain at least 78 Developmental Scale Score (DSS) points in FCAT-SSS Reading and 49 DSS points in FCAT-SSS Math.
+^{• }To demonstrate annual learning gains, Grade 10 students who score within Achievement Level 1 or 2 for two consecutive years must gain at least 78 Developmental Scale Score (DSS) points in FCAT-SSS Reading and 49 DSS points in FCAT-SSS Math.

-F. Progress Monitoring Plan (PMP) Process
+F. Progress Monitoring Plan(PMP) Process

-As required by Florida Statute 1008.25 (4)(b), schools must develop in consultation with student's parent(s), a School District of Osceola County Progress Monitoring Plan (PMP) for students who do not meet district and state levels of proficiency in reading, writing, mathematics, and science.
+As required by Florida Statute 1008.25 (4)(b), schools must develop in consultation with student's parent(s), a School District of Osceola County Progress Monitoring Plan(PMP) for students who do not meet district and state levels of proficiency in reading, writing, mathematics, and science.

 Principals are to establish procedures by which parents are notified when it has been determined that their child needs improvement at the grade or course in which he or she has been placed.
 In cooperation with the parents, an Progress Monitoring Plan will be written which may include, but is not limited to, an extension of the school year, a special class within the regular school, and/ or a remedial program within or outside the school day including Saturday School (for ELL students, see below).
-Amended 07-21-98 and 06-27-00
+Amended 07-21-98 and06-27-00